 Don’t be a slave to any system, or expert for that matter.
 Instead take the time to really figure out what works for you, try different approaches until you find the right fit.

 It’s like an investment that will pay huge “dividends” down the road.
 Dividends such as

 - being and feeling in your zone

 To start being more organized and staying organized, let me give you a very simple and quick tip, that you could try out right away.
 It does not need any learning and you can’t really do it wrong either.
-I had shared this tip earlier this year in one of my #TipThursday posts that I share on my Facebook Page
+I posted this tip in one of my #TipsThursday posts that I share on my Facebook Page:

 Do I do this every day?

-Nope, I don’t, but I do it often enough to feel organized.
+Nope, I don’t, but I do it often enough to be and feel organized.

 Try it yourself for a few days and then come back here and leave a comment to let me know if this worked for you.
 And if it didn’t work, why not?
 I’d love to know.